xukun12138/xukun12138.github.io/index.md

 **Short Biography**

 I am a Ph.D. student at Nanjing University of Aeronautics and Astronautics (NUAA), advised by [Dr. Yushu Zhang](http://yushuzhang.cn/).
-I had received my BE and MS degrees in Computer Science and Technology from Anhui University of Science and Technology (AUST).
+I had received my BE and ME degrees in Computer Science and Technology from Anhui University of Science and Technology (AUST).

 **Research Interests**